Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 Investigate all people with symptoms of an STI promptly; give a full sexual health screen, and manage appropriately.

-Where more specialist STI services are required, referral to the local GUM clinic is the preferred option.
+Where more specialist STI services are required, refer patients to the local GUM clinic.

 Screen all sexually active people under the age of 25 for chlamydia annually, and/or whenever they change sexual partners, irrespective of symptoms or country of origin.